Morvan syndrome and related disorders associated with CASPR2 antibodies

 The practice of administering dexamethasone with amphotericin B and fluconazole in HIV-associated cryptococcal meningitis is not supported by data.
 A double-blind, randomized, placebo-controlled trial comparing HIV-infected patients treated with or without dexamethasone in addition to standard antifungal therapy revealed that it did not reduce mortality and was associated with more adverse events and disability (07).

-Acute visual loss in patients with HIV-associated cryptococcal meningitis may be transient, abrupt, or progressive and may result from increased intracranial pressure (46), although other causes need to be considered--eg, necrotizing optic neuropathy due to cryptococcal invasion (34) and constrictive arachnoiditis (94).
-Patients with papilledema and severely impaired vision may respond to antibiotic therapy alone (61), ventricular shunting of CSF (155), or lysis of arachnoid adhesions (98).
-The performance of therapeutic lumbar punctures for individuals with high intracranial pressure (> 250 mm H2O) or new symptoms were associated with a significantly reduced mortality (18% vs. 7%), but therapeutic lumbar punctures should be undertaken cautiously (127).
-Optic nerve sheath fenestration resulted in visual recovery of 2 patients with cryptococcal meningitis who had persistent associated papilledema and visual loss despite antibiotic therapy (58).
+Acute visual loss in patients with HIV-associated cryptococcal meningitis may be transient, abrupt, or progressive and may result from increased intracranial pressure (47), although other causes need to be considered--eg, necrotizing optic neuropathy due to cryptococcal invasion (35) and constrictive arachnoiditis (95).
+Visual loss in HIV-associated cryptococcal meningitis is independently associated with fungal burden and raised intracranial pressure (105).
+Patients with papilledema and severely impaired vision may respond to antibiotic therapy alone (62), ventricular shunting of CSF (158), or lysis of arachnoid adhesions (100).
+The performance of therapeutic lumbar punctures for individuals with high intracranial pressure (> 250 mm H2O) or new symptoms were associated with a significantly reduced mortality (18% vs. 7%), but therapeutic lumbar punctures should be undertaken cautiously (130).
+Optic nerve sheath fenestration resulted in visual recovery of 2 patients with cryptococcal meningitis who had persistent associated papilledema and visual loss despite antibiotic therapy (59).